That-Dude/rc-backup/README.md

 - Root access to the runcloud server instance *

 ## Install
-Visit your S3 backup provider of choice and create a bucket, user and policy.
+Visit your S3 backup provider of choice and create a bucket [bucket-name], user and policy - see futher down for an example using Wasabi.

 Save the [access-key] and [secret-key]  for use in the next step.

 ssh to your runcloud managed server